staciea/synt-cms-template/README.md

 * "jquery"

 ## Site configuration
-This boilerplate use Jade templates with external data configs.
+This boilerplate use Pug templates with external data configs.
 Main settings can be found in `dev/data/config.json` file.
-And they're available for usage in templates with `config.key-name`
+And they're available for usage in templates with `config.key-name`.
+Just place your own `filename.json` into the `data` folder, Pug compiler will load it and you'll be able to use `filename.key-name` within your templates.

 ## Tasks
 Here comes groups of grunt and gulp tasks with some explanations